 Create a simple syrup by pouring one cup of water into a small saucepan and adding one cup of sugar.
 Turn heat to medium-high and stirring constantly, bring to a simmer.

 Once the mixture becomes clear, turn off the heat and allow to cool.
-I like to take it out of the saucepan and pour it into a measuring cup so that it cools faster but this is not a necessary step.
+We take it out of the saucepan and pour into a measuring cup to help it cools faster but this is not a necessary step.

 Using an electric citrus juicer, juice the lemons until you have about a cup of lemon juice.
-This usually takes 5-6 lemons and I like to cut whatever lemon I have left over into slices for garnish.
+This usually takes 5-6 lemons and we usually cut whatever lemon remains into slices for garnish.

-Alternately, if you don’t have access to fresh lemons you can use store bought bottled lemon juice.
-You’ll need one cup total.
-The good news is that if you use bottled lemon juice you don’t have to do the next step!
+Alternately, if you don’t have access to fresh lemons you can use one cup of store bought bottled lemon juice.

 Clean a pint of strawberries and put them into a blender or a food processor.
-Those little magic bullet smoothie maker things are great for this!
 Puree until smooth.
-This will give you about a cup and a half of puree.
+Alternately, you may use2 cups of frozen strawberries instead.
+Thaw completely before blending.

 In a large pitcher, combine the simple syrup, lemon juice, strawberry puree and remaining 6 cups of water.
 Stir until well combined.
 Serve over ice and garnish with lemon slices.
 Enjoy!